Alicja-Malinowska/ColourPerfect-e-commerce/README.md

    More about cloning can be found on this [GitHub Help page](https://help.github.com/en/articles/cloning-a-repository).

 Next steps:

+*Note*: The project was developed in Windows environment.
+The below steps might be slightly different for a different OS.

 1. Create a virtual environment so that installations are done only for the project rather than globally.
 This process will depend on IDE you use.
 For VS Code intructions can be found on this [Python Environments page](https://code.visualstudio.com/docs/python/environments).